As parents, we all want to defend and protect our children when they are bullied, but what if our children are the bullies themselves?

 Help them learn to respect the rights of others and protect their own rights.
 It will help them in facing bullies.
 And it will protect them from becoming a bully themselves.

 Parenting is not a simple task.
 With the ever-changing cyber world and its challenges, we constantly need to upgrade our parenting styles.

 Spend time with your children.
 Be a part of their cherished activities.
 Learn and develop with your kids.
 They can be your best teachers in parenting.
 Spend time with them and be a part of their virtual social world.

-Getting acquainted with their digital gadgets will help you protect them from wrong behaviors.
+Getting acquainted with their digital gadgets will help you protect them from bad behaviors.

 5. Limit excessive use of digital devices

-Social media and digital devices are a part of day to day life now.
-It is impossible to prohibit use of internet or digital gadgets.
+Social media and digital devices are a part of day-to-day life now.
+It is impossible to prohibit the use of internet or digital gadgets.
 You need to regulate the use of social media and online interactions.
 And you need to create a balance between virtual interactions and offline social life.

 You can have a cell phone box in your living room.
 Let every family member put their cell in the box for at least 2 hours and spend time with each other.